 Full on cyclocross bikes are similar in concept (fatter tyres, drop bars, discs in many cases), but they may not have fittings for mudguards or panniers and the geometry is typically more aggressive as they're designed purely for racing.

 Pros: Fast, comfortable, practical

-Cons: Not much really.
+Cons: Sometimes on the heavier side.
 Attractive to thieves

 Fixed gear / singlespeed bike: best if you hate maintenance